There are many things to factor into an embroidery job. Below are some answers to many questions you may have.

 - I already have my logo digitized.
 How do I get it to you?

-- You can send us your digitized file by uploading it here through our Dropbox.
+- You can send us your digitized file by uploading it to our dropbox account.

 - What do I do if I don’t have a logo already digitized?